francisdbillones/silicon-brain/Silicon Brain/SS Recitation Cheatsheet.md

 ## Types of human rights
 1. **Political rights** - rights concerning the power of citizens to participate in the establishment and administration of government
 	- Examples: Suffrage (right to vote), right to protest
-2. **Civil rights** - rights concerning the security of citizens' needs and happiness
+2. **Civil rights** - rights defining the interactions between private individuals
-	- Examples: Right to property, right to free religion
+	- Examples: Right to buy and sell
 3. **Social and economic rights** - rights concerning the economic security of each citizen
 	- Examples: right to basic health care, right to minimum wage
 4. **Rights of the accused** - rights concerning the treatment and abilities of those accused of crimes